 - Camellia Sinensis Assamica: This is native of India, especially in Assam, and typically used to make strong black teas.
 It grows in Warm, Moist, and subtropical forest areas.
 The leaves of this shrub are large.

-Let us understand a little bit more about the classification of teas and where does Green Tea stand in this diverse world of teas.
+Let us understand a little bit more about the classification of teas and where does Green Tea stands in this diverse world of teas.

 There are two types True Teas and Herbal Teas.